Christian Arroyo Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in MLB.
+- The pitching staff for the Guardians has a collective 7.5 K/9, the second-worst in MLB.

-- The Guardians have the 11th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Guardians have the 12th-ranked team ERA among all MLB pitching staffs (3.94).

-- The Guardians give up the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- Guardians pitchers combine to give up 24 home runs (0.9 per game), the seventh-fewest in baseball.

-- Bieber (1-1) gets the starting nod for the Guardians in his sixth start of the season.
-He's put together a 3.23 ERA in 30 2/3 innings pitched, with 22 strikeouts.
+- The Guardians will look to Allen (1-0) in his second start of the season.

-- In his last outing on Saturday against the Miami Marlins, the righty threw 5 2/3 innings, allowing three earned runs while surrendering four hits.
+- In his last time out on Sunday, the lefty threw six innings against the Miami Marlins, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.